kamranahmedse/developer-roadmap/src/data/roadmaps/software-architect/content/scrum@PKqwKvoffm0unwcFwpojk.md

 # SCRUM

-Scrum is an agile framework designed to help teams work together more effectively, particularly in software development.
+SCRUM is an agile framework designed to help teams work together more effectively, particularly in software development.
 It focuses on iterative progress, where work is completed in small, time-boxed iterations known as sprints.
 Each sprint typically lasts between two to four weeks and includes activities like sprint planning, daily stand-ups, sprint reviews, and retrospectives.

 The Scrum framework is built around key roles: the **Product Owner**, who is responsible for managing the product backlog and ensuring that the team is working on the most valuable tasks; the **Scrum Master**, who facilitates the Scrum process and helps the team improve continuously; and the **Development Team**, which is responsible for delivering the product increment at the end of each sprint.